Alpenglow88/WDIO6_boilerplate/README.md

 This framework uses several different reporting tools.
 These are for different reasons but because each tool is useful for different things.
 It also allows us to future proof to some degree.

 When the tests have been run you will see the spec reporter in the terminal (along with the dot reporter) These are both easy to read from the terminal and give a nice quick overview of the state of the testing.
-This can get unwieldy if the test suite grows too much but that is not a problem right now.
+This can get unwieldy if the test suite grows too much.

 You will also see in the terminal, a link to an html generated report.
 This is a good way of visualising the state of the testing and can be handed to various other people including non-technical stakeholders.